batik

 WHY?

 The truth is, whether you realize it or not, contour drawing (WEAK or STRONGLY executed) is “happening” in your fashion sketches.
-Mastering and giving attention to you contours?
-WIll make a big difference in how effective or emotional your visual communication is.
+Mastering and giving attention to you contours will make a big difference in how effective or emotional your visual communication is.

 Let’s dive in so you can use contour drawing CONSCIOUSLY in your fashion sketches.